 LOUISVILLE, Ky.
-(WDRB) -- PNC Plaza, one of Louisville’s biggest downtown office buildings, has a new owner three months after federal officials alleged it was part of a money-laundering scheme perpetrated by Ukrainian oligarchs.
+(WDRB) -- The building formerly known as PNC Plaza, one of Louisville’s biggest downtown office towers, has a new owner three months after federal officials alleged it was part of a money-laundering scheme perpetrated by Ukrainian oligarchs.

 A company linked to New York commercial real estate firm Somera Road bought the 30-story office tower for $22.25 million, according to public records filed this week.

 That’s a fraction of the $77 million the previous owner, of which the Ukrainians were the major investors, paid for the building in 2011, according to court and property records.

 In a lawsuit filed in August, the U.S. Department of Justice alleges that Ukrainian oligarchs Ihor Kolomoisky and Gennadiy Boholiubov stole billions of dollars from PrivatBank, one of the largest banks in Ukraine.

 They then worked with U.S. associates in Miami to launder the stolen money into assets, such as the former PNC Plaza at 500 W. Jefferson Street, the government alleges in court documents.

 Somera Road had a contract to buy the building in July, just before the U.S. Department of Justice brought a forfeiture case in August in federal district in Miami.
 The government wants to seize the Ukrainians’ ownership interest in the Louisville building and a building they purchased in the Dallas area.